flowhub/guv/README.md

 `guv`, aka Grid Utilization Vigilante, is a governor for your (Heroku) workers:
 It automatically scales the numbers of workers based on number of pending jobs in a (RabbitMQ) queue.

+> Variable loads?
+Don't know how many servers you need?
+Woken up just tostart more servers?
+Let robots do it for you!

-The number of workers is calculated to attempt that all jobs are completed within a specified *deadline*.
+The number of workers is calculated to attempt that all jobs are completed within a specified *deadline*, that you decide as your desired quality-of-service.
-This is based on estimates of the processing time (mean, variance).
+The scaling is based on estimates of the job processing time (mean, variance).

 guv is written in Node.js, but can be used with workers in any programming language.